← Back to Complete Guide

 💡 Co-op Communication

 Call out your oxygen levels during dives.
-A simple "50% — heading back" in voice chat gives your teammates context and builds a shared situational awareness.
+A simple "50% — heading back" in voice chat gives your teammates context and builds shared situational awareness.
 Most co-op deaths come from everyone assuming someone else has their oxygen under control.